json-schema-org/json-schema-org.github.io/example1.md

 The *type* keyword defines the first constraint on our JSON data: it has to be a JSON Object.

-Finally, the *$schema* keyword states that this schema is written according to the draft v4 specification.
+Finally, the *$schema* keyword states that this schema is written according to the draft-06 specification.

 Defining the properties
 -----------------------